Examples for Cordova

 The iOS project is ready to use.
 Simply open the xcworkspace file in Xcode from the platforms/ios folder.

-The Android project requires additional configuration: you need to specify the repository address and add the method calls for registerApp and setFallbackActivity (more details can be found here).
+The Android project requires additional setup: you need to specify the repository address and add the method calls registerApp and setFallbackActivity (detailed information is provided here).

-# Example 1.
-Demonstration of the main capabilities of the SDK
+Example 1.
+Demonstration of the main SDK features

-A single-page application where all the main features of TrueConf Mobile SDK are implemented:
+A single-page application implementing the main features of TrueConf Mobile SDK:

 1. Initialization and connection to the server.

-3. Connecting to the server, logging in as a user, and logging out are performed by clicking the corresponding buttons.
+3. Connect to the server, log in as a user, and log out by pressing the corresponding buttons.

 4. Call another user by their TrueConf ID.